DevDCalhoun/capstone-project-team-1-project/README.md

 * mongoose: An ODM for MongoDB, used for managing schema-based data models.
 * pino: A fast logging library for logging in JSON format, ensuring efficiency and performance.
 * sinon: A testing library for Node.js applications
+* jest: A testing framework for unit and integration tests
+* supertest: A testing library for Node.js applications

 ### Node.js Dev Dependencies